Nurturing Talent

 IB Danish A is required for most further educations in Denmark.

-What is taught in English Language and Literature?
+What is taught in IB English A?

 IB English Language and Literature has a twofold focus in that both fiction and non-fiction is analysed in relation to culture, historical context, mass communication, audience and literary theory.